Lewis-Gallagher/wedding-website/README.md

     _N.B.
 This isn't the most secure method, as anybody with root access to the droplet can inspect the container while it's running to view any set environmental variables.
 An alternative would be to use docker secrets, however, this requires setting up docker as a swarm service._

-4. Launch the docker compose service from within the project directory (i.e. in the same directory as the `docker-compose.yml` file):
+4. Launch the app profile of the docker service from within the project directory (i.e. in the same directory as the `docker-compose.yml` file):
     ```bash
-    sudo docker compose up -d
+    sudo docker compose up --profile app -d
     ```

+# Certbot

 # Website Structure
 ## Home Page